flipperdevices/flipperzero-firmware/ReadMe.md

 - Keep Your Flipper Up To Date With [PATREON membership](https://www.patreon.com/RogueMaster)
 - [PATREON for compiled releases](https://www.patreon.com/RogueMaster) for nearly ALL updates.
 Patreon Releases sometimes multiple times a day.
 GitHub releases will occur weekly or with OFW version updates.
 - [Contact me on Patreon to RENAME your Flipper](https://www.patreon.com/RogueMaster/membership) I can do custom names and custom animation sets with your custom build provided for every Patreon release.
-- [:fire: PATREON ANIMATION BUILDS AVAILABLE](https://www.patreon.com/RogueMaster/membership): ALL, DBZ, ONE PIECE, STOCK, RM 18PLUS, RM SELECT, RM SELECT + 18PLUS, RM MINIMAL (default on GitHub)
+- [:fire: PATREON ANIMATION BUILDS AVAILABLE](https://www.patreon.com/RogueMaster/membership): ALL, DBZ, ONE PIECE, RM 18PLUS, RM SELECT, RM SELECT + 18PLUS, RM MINIMAL (default on GitHub), SAO AND STOCK with all assets updated to look like stock.
 - Donations: BTC: `3MPQbKmGRCstg4FjnadfHa3woCT94JkR2a`
 - Donations: ETH: `roguemaster.eth` or `0xC32Ea488DBeCF95992A5C81BD411e56Bd418BC5f`